 “I just couldn’t accept the totality of it all,” said Morris.
 “He was in this casket, but I couldn’t believe he was dead.
 He was just 42 years old.
 I didn’t really want to accept it even then.”

-Watch Morris’ full interview with Fox News below.
+Watch Morris’ full interview below.